Amy Nielsen is a content designer in Florida.

 “This is even better than what our agency does for us.”

-– [Redacted Music Marketing Manager], [Redacted company]
+– [Redacted Music Marketing Manager], YouTube

 Amy thrives in UX-centered design projects, where she can flex her creativity in web content strategy, information architecture, UX writing, storytelling, and brand strategy alongside other designers.
 She loves interviewing experts and collaborating with cross-functional teams to create elegant, easy-to-understand products and content.

-Seeking a more creative path, she moved to New York City and graduated from NYU’s Music Business Master’s program in 2014, completing marketing internships at record labels and the marketing agency where she would begin her career in content design.
+Seeking a more creative path, she moved to New York City and graduated from NYU’s Music Business Master’s program in 2014, completing marketing internships at record labels and the marketing agency where she would begin her career in writing and content design.